Overview and Description

 - Axonotmesis (Sunderland grades 2, 3, and 4) develops when axons are damaged.

-- With each increase in Sunderland-grade, regeneration becomes less optimal and recovery-time becomes longer.
+- As the Sunderland-grade increases, regeneration becomes less optimal and recovery time becomes longer.

 - In neurotmesis (Sunderland grade 5), the axon and all surrounding connective tissue (endoneurium, perineurium, and epineurium) are damaged (i.e., transected nerve).
 Spontaneous recovery is not possible.